Tuuxic/Rusty-NES/README.md

 # RustyNES

-A NES Emulator build to learn the Rust Programming Language
+A NES Emulator built to learn the Rust Programming Language